000bravvo/vexel/README.md

 **vexel** is a domain-agnostic Python library for building multi-vector image search systems.
 It solves the core technical problems — image preprocessing, multi-representation indexing, deduplication, placeholder filtering, and score-gap thresholding — leaving business logic (catalog hydration, filtering rules) to the integrator.

-The library is built for e-commerce, healthcare, and any catalog where a single product has multiple visual representations (box, blister strip, loose item; main shot, side view, sole; etc.).
+The library is built for e-commerce and any catalog where a single product has multiple visual representations (main shot, side view, sole; front, back, detail; etc.).

 **Target Users:** ML engineers, backend engineers, data engineers building search features.

-**Core Value:** One indexing pipeline works for medicines, sneakers, furniture, or spare parts.
+**Core Value:** One indexing pipeline works for sneakers, furniture, spare parts, or any product catalog.
 Just configure it via YAML.

 ---